 Every registered organized play participant has a record on paizo.com.
 You can access this information by direct link or by visiting paizo.com, hovering/clicking on the My Account at the top right of the screen, then selecting Organized Play.
 There are several tabs on your account page.

-- Summary: A list of your GM rankings, all registered characters, and character Reputation totals.
-You can create new characters by selecting the desired type at the bottom of the screen.
+- Summary: A list of your GM Ranks for all Paizo Organized Play programs, your registered characters and their character IDs, and your character Reputation totals.
+You can create new characters by selecting the desired type at the bottom of the screen or "Edit" an existing character by selecting edit on the right of the screen.
+In addition, this table displays your Organized Play ID and allows you to download a card you can print and bring with you to events.

-- Sessions: A chronological list of all games you participated in, which may be sorted using the criteria on the left.
+- Sessions: A chronological list of all games you have participated in.

-- GM/Event Coordinator: A list of earned points such as AcP or GM Glyphs, as well as a list of all events you are coordinating and a button to create new events.
+- GM/Event Coordinator: A list of your earned points, including Achievement Points ("AcP") and GM table credits.
+Additionally, this tab displays a list of all events you are organizing, a button to create new events, and a button to reserve and print Organized Play Cards for new players.

-If you find an error in your session list, send an email to firstname.lastname@example.org with the error and any supporting documentation you have on what the correct data should be.
+If you discover an error in your Sessions list, send an email to firstname.lastname@example.org.
+Include the error, any supporting documentation, and the correction.

 Next, you need a character to play.
 You can either use a pre-generated character or create your own character.

-If you don’t have time to create a new character or want to try out a new character class, you can use a pregenerated character, also called a pregen, based on the Pathfinder iconic characters.
-A player can choose any of the pregerated characters without owning the associated rule books or sources.
-You can download Pathfinder Community Use Package: PF2E Iconics Pregenerated Characters or request them from your local event coordinator.
+If you don’t have time to create a new character or want to try out a new character class, you can use a pre-generated character ("pregen") based on the Pathfinder iconic characters.
+A player can choose any of the pregen characters without owning the associated rule books or sources.
+You can download the pregen character sheets for free from Paizo, Community Use Package: PF2E Iconics Pregenerated Characters, or request them from your local event coordinator.

-After you are done building your character, register them by going to your organized play account, sign in, and click on the “Register a New Pathfinder Society (second edition) Character.”
+After you are done building your character, register them by going to your Organized Play account, signing in, and clicking on the “Register a New Pathfinder Society (second edition) Character.”

-Each community uses their own game scheduling process.
+Each community uses its own game scheduling process.
 Common platforms used in scheduling games include: